top of page

 Performative action, installation, photograph

-Installation Materials: photograph and texts
+Installation Materials: photographs and texts

 Photographers: Yu-Ching Wang & Winnie Su